 In the afternoon, we drove 4 hours to the next stop on our 10-day Western US trip.

 DAY 5 – WEST COAST AMERICA TRIP: GRAND CANYON

 We watched the sunrise at the Grand Canyon from Mather Point in probably the most epic light display we have ever seen during a sunrise.

-In the morning we took a helicopter tour over the canyon and in the afternoon, we descended the first section of the Bright Angel Trailhead trail.
+In the afternoon, we descended the first section of the Bright Angel Trailhead trail.